Communicable Diseases & Immunisation Conference 2025

 Professor Nicola Spurrier is the Chief Public Health Officer for the Department for Health and Wellbeing, being appointed in 2019.
 The Chief Public Health Officer is responsible for statewide preventative health activities including the identification and management of communicable diseases.
 Professor Spurrier’s role includes advising the Minister and the Chief Executive of SA Health about proposed legislative or administrative changes in relation to population health.
 Professor Spurrier specialises in developing and implementing policies and programs across child health, obesity prevention and Aboriginal health.
 She also has extensive experience in health protection and promotion, public health partnership and health diplomacy activities.
 Professor Spurrier is a dual qualified medical specialist, public health physician and paediatrician, with 32 years’ experience within SA Health including 13 years in the Department for Health and Wellbeing.
 During the COVID-19 pandemic, Professor Spurrier has been instrumental in South Australia’s effective virus response and continues to take a personal focus on the health and wellbeing of every South Australian.

-Dr Sarah Britton
+Dr. Sarah Britton

 Director One Health